 The British action / crime drama Gangs of London, created by Gareth Evans and Matt Flannery, debuted on Sky Atlantic in the UK on April 23, 2020.

 Production company Pulse Films announced the series in 2017, with the expectation it would air on Sky, as well as HBO's sister network Cinemax in the U.S., in 2019.
 That was obviously pushed back a bit.

-Although the series is now available on AMC+ in the United States, it is currently unclear who owns the Canadian broadcast rights.
+Although the series is now available on AMC+ in the United States, for several months the Canadian broadcast rightsholder was unclear.
 In June, shortly after AMC's U.S. pickup announcement, The Globe and Mail reported that the show "lacks a Canadian distributor", or at least it lacked one at that point.